supplefrog/linked-blog-md/publish/MySQL for Admins.md

   - SysVinit service files for backward compatibility

 1. [Download](https://downloads.mysql.com/archives/community/) and extract to required directories
-2. Download and move below templates to their respective directories
+2. Download and move the below config and service to their respective directories
-3. Edit `my.cnf`, specifying custom directories and config
+3. Edit according to preference

 # [[my.cnf]]
-`/etc/my.cnf`
+Place in `/etc/my.cnf`

 ## [[mysqld.service|Systemd Service]]
 ## [[mysqld@.service|Systemd Service for Multi-Instances]]